godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 .. image:: img/character_create_animation_directions.png
    :alt: The settings required for the Direction parameter

+Each slot needs to contain a ``ESCAnimationName`` resource.
 Try to set up the ``Directions`` and ``Idle`` animations by yourself.
+Don't forget to click ``Mirrored on`` when the image is facing the opposite direction (for instance we have a left animation and item numbered 2 in our arrays correspond to moving right so, in the above screenshot, item 2 uses a mirrored version of the left animation).

 .. hint::